SimonPadbury/baselayer-3/_src/buttons.md

 </form>
 ```

-**Note:** button x-axis padding is `1em`, so that it will also respond to the text size of the button.
+Button x-axis padding is `1em`, so that it will also respond to the text size of the button.

 ## Stretch buttons